IBM/software-networking-pot/docs/NS1 PoT/4 - SANO NS1 integration.md

 		v. body: $body

-35. Move the last tile of the workflow 'Assign_1' next to 'Send_data'.
+35. Move the last building block of the workflow 'Assign_1' next to 'Send_data'.
 You can do 'drag and drop'

 	a.
 Change value to '$Send_data.result'